Priya744/E-commerce-recommender-system/README.md

 # E-Commerce-recommender-system-using-Collaborative-filtering-algorithm
-Elevate user experience through the implementation of personalized prduct ramking system. we crafted a sophistical ml model capable to producing price and pertinet product rankings tailored to each user.
-Elevate the user experience through the implementation of a personalized product ranking system.This ranking system takes into account a multitude of factors, including historical interactions, product trends, and user affinities.
-By harnessing these insights, it adeptly forecasts and suggests the optimal products for every individual, aligning with their distinctive traits and preferences.This ranking system takes into account a multitude of factors, including historical interactions, product trends, and user affinities.
-By harnessing these insights, it adeptly forecasts and suggests the optimal products for every individual, aligning with their distinctive traits and preferences.
-This ranking system takes into account a multitude of factors, including historical interactions, product trends, and user affinities.
-By harnessing these insights, it adeptly forecasts and suggests the optimal products for every individual, aligning with their distinctive traits and preferences.
-In addition, e-commerce platforms specializing exclusively in distinct product categories like clothing, electronics, groceries, and more, can harness the model's capabilities to enhance their offerings and tailor their recommendations accordingly.
+## Project Overview
+Aimed to enhance the user experience by implementation of a personalized product ranking system.
+A sophisticated machine learning model was developed that produced precise and relevant product rankings tailored to each user, considering factors like historical interactions, product trends, and user preferences.
+A collaborative filtering algorithm is utilised to provide accurate recommendations based on past user interactions.
+To address the cold start problem, a rank-based collaborative filtering algorithm is implemented for new users.
+This system seamlessly integrated into e-commerce websites, improving user satisfaction and potentially boosting company revenue.
+It catered to both regular users and newcomers effectively.

 Dataset:
 https://drive.google.com/file/d/1_emGYAqE19tfcShK2yDnjZLCyRlFTxr3/view
-Uses self made dataset containing 4,00,00,000 data enteries of product and users.
+Utilized a custom dataset containing 40 million entries of products and users.